 This phase II clinical trial evaluates autologous muscle derived cells (AMDC) for the treatment of tongue dysphagia (TD) resulting from the treatment (surgery, chemotherapy, or radiotherapy) of head and neck cancer.
 Injecting muscle cells (myocytes) into the tongue to try to repair the damage in this area may help new muscle cells to form and improve the function of the muscle tissue in the tongue.
 Cells are separated from the skeletal muscle (muscles connected to the bones) so these muscle cells can be grown in a lab and then injected into the tongue.
 This process is called autologous muscle-derived cells.
 Muscle derived cells may integrate within tissue to improve tongue strength and function.
 This may serve as a potential therapy for tongue dysphagia resulting from the treatment of head and neck cancer.

-Additional locations may be listed on ClinicalTrials.gov for NCT05421689.
+Study sponsor and potential other locations can be found on ClinicalTrials.gov for NCT05421689.

 Locations matching your search criteria